tasteking/PonziSleuth/README.md

 # PonziSleuth

-Official code for "SemanticSleuth:IdentifyingPonziContractsviaLargeLanguage Models".
+Official code for "SemanticSleuth: Identifying Ponzi Contracts via Large Language Models".

 For ease of use, we have made some changes to the original implementation in the paper.

 ## Usage

-**Linux**
+### Linux

-Clone the repo, change directory to the root of the repo directory and run:
+**Clone the repo, change directory to the root of the repo directory and run:**

 - Optionally, create a virtual environment
     ```bash